nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sorting persons : `sort`

 Sorts the displayed list of persons by either name, student id or tutorial attendance.
+The sorting order will be maintained while edits to the list are made.

 Format: `sort ORDER [n/][i/][tut/TUTORIAL]`